kiriakos2004/DL_Democritos_ptyx/README.md

  This script will:

 - Use unscaled data from data loader to Calculate the power needed.
+- Use Bayesian optimization to find the best static parameters that are used to calculate Resistance
 - Display in a common diagramm the calculated power and the power specified on the data in order to visualy compare the allingment.

 ### Running the Data-Driven Model